algogz/questions/q/acloud-saa-test3.md

 ### Question 3:

+Which of the following is an invalid VPC pairing configuration?

 - A. You have a VPC peering connection between VPCs A and B. They are in the same AWS account, and they do not have overlapping CIDR blocks.
 - B. VPC A has peering connections to VPCs B and C. All three VPCs are in the same AWS account, and there are no overlapping CIDR blocks.